Everything To Know About Front Squats And Bruised Shoulders

 It can increase the strength of your hamstring as well as the other muscles of the legs.

-It has many benefits and hence you will notice that many people try to perform the front squats.
+The front squat has many benefits and hence you will notice that many people try to include them in their program.

 But they complain about bruised shoulders and neck problems after performing this exercise.

 To make sure that you are doing the front squats without hurting your back, you need to make sure that you squat with your elbows and head in the right position.